-- The Academy undertook a review of its energy use and charges with Black Sheep and has fixed low energy prices for the next 2 years - The Academy makes full use of the Every (previously TES) and Y.P.O. procurement systems to attain bids for ICT equipment. - Following an ICT review and procurement exercise, new servers have been installed, supplied and maintained by BlueBox IT. - The Academy has maintained relationships for the future by supporting the catering company through continuing to pay for the service throughout the pandemic.
+- The Academy undertook a review of its energy use and was of the opinion that staying with the North Lincolnshire Council pooled purchase arrangement still continued to be best value. - The Academy makes full use of the Every (previously TES) and Y.P.O. procurement systems to attain bids for ICT equipment. - Following an ICT review and procurement exercise, new ICT has been installed - Following the end of contract, a new franking machine has been installed with more favourable outcomes